There

 It

-of cloth while Eena filled it with the highest mound of berries it could
+beneath a square of cloth while Eena filled it with the highest mound of

 “If